 The dual bikeway facility classification was recommended to accommodate more confident cyclists who are comfortable riding near or sharing the road with higher-speed, higher-volume traffic, would prefer to travel at a higher speed and do not want to be impeded by slower moving bicyclists and pedestrians on a sidepath.
-In addition, a segment of the bicycling population believe they: 1) create safety problems for faster traveling cyclists at intersections, and 2) because they require bicyclists to slow down, yield or stop when crossing side streets and driveways.
+In addition, a segment of the bicycling population believe they create safety problems for faster traveling cyclists at intersections and because they require bicyclists to slow down, yield or stop when crossing side streets and driveways.

 While these concerns are valid, they have more to do with the poor design of sidepaths than an inherent weakness of sidepaths.

 Sidepaths in Montgomery County are often constructed with a thin layer of asphalt, leading to a bumpy surface over time.
 Driveway crossings and intersections are almost an afterthought.
-In fact, sidepaths are a common feature in suburban settings in the
+In fact, sidepaths are a common feature in suburban settings in the Netherlands, which has a higher level of bicycling and a much lower injury and fatality rates, compared to the United States.
+The Working Draft of the Bicycle Master Plan will recommend higher design standards for sidepaths.

-The Working Draft of the Bicycle Master Plan will recommend standards for a network of high-quality sidepaths.
+The Working Draft of the Bicycle Master Plan will recommend higher design standards for sidepaths.